 Although it is not common, there is a disease newly recognized in the Papillon.
 Called neuroxanal dystrophy, puppies with this condition may seem clumsy or awkward, and walk with an odd, high-stepping gait.
 The condition is untreatable and progressive, and the affected dogs rarely live beyond a few months.
 The mode of inheritance is only now being studied, and it's been well-publicized in the responsible breeding community.
 If your puppy's breeder isn't aware of the problem, consider that a bad sign and find a breeder who is.

-Pet insurance for Affenpinschers costs more than for mixed breed dogs.
-This is because Affenpinschers are more likely than mixed breed dogs to make claims for hereditary conditions that are expensive to treat.
+Pet insurance for Papillons costs more than for mixed breed dogs.
+This is because Papillons are more likely than mixed breed dogs to make claims for hereditary conditions that are expensive to treat.

-Embrace pet insurance plans offer full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Affenpinschers are susceptible.
-The best time to get pet insurance for your Affenpinscher is when he’s a healthy puppy.
+Embrace pet insurance plans offer full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Papillons are susceptible.
+The best time to get pet insurance for your Papillon is when he’s a healthy puppy.
 You can’t predict what will happen in the future, and pet insurance is the one thing you can’t get when you need it the most.